joshmorgan1000/libharmonics/docs/Training.md

 - `weight_decay` &ndash; decay factor used by AdamW and LAMB (default `0`).
 - `accumulate_steps` &ndash; number of forward passes to gather gradients before updating parameters (default `1`).
+- `lr_schedule_fp` &ndash; optional callback returning the learning rate for each step.

 Example configuration with Adam and gradient clipping: